Code-Institute-Submissions/Madscientist35-milestone-project-one-mhc-financial-services/README.md

 I have used Google Fonts to determine the best fonts suitable for each part of the website, I.e. Headings, Menu and Body information.
 I opted to use the Lora & Raleway font's for my website, which is one of the most popular fonts used by major internet companies.
 ### Icons
-The Icons I used where taken from Fontawesome, used in moderation on different objects
+The Icons I used where taken from Fontawesome, used in moderation on different objects.
 ### Colors
 The colors were determined by the palette of colormind website: